CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 #### **Implications and Conclusion**

 Lessons for planners, architects, and scholars emerge from our focus on territorialization: spaces are iterative, with territorialization processes that are never complete with a single outcome.
 Rarely do places on-the-ground conform fully to abstract representations of space as shown on nation-level maps.
 Instead, places take on lives of their own in a complex amalgamation of states, institutions, and people.
 De- and re-territorialization processes are never seen within the purview of one actor’s vision.
 Outcomes are never static.
 As we take this longue durée approach to claiming space continuously, we see the lack of the control that institutions and states have in producing space.
-Local residents subvert and appropriate spaces to make places, while still working and existing with constraints (see Creswell, 1996).
+Local residents subvert and appropriate spaces to make places, while still working and existing with constraints (Creswell 1996).
 Our project draws on tools of mapping, jurisdiction, and boundary-making to show precisely how such tools are insufficient to understanding lived realities and constructions and reconstructions of place.

 #### **References**

 #### **Spatial Data:**

 Basemap.
 2022.
 Copyright Open Street Map.
+Accessed 15 March 2022.
 Under CC BY 3.0.
-Data by OpenStreetMap.
-Copyright OpenStreetMap,  open data licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).
-Department of Agriculture, Forestry and Fisheries.
-2022.
+Data by OpenStreetMap, open data licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).

 Hijmans, Robert and University of California-Berkeley.
+2015.
 “Boundary, Israel, 2015.” [shapefile].
 UC Berkeley, Museum of Vertebrate Zoology.
 2015. http://purl.stanford.edu/vq116mt9730.

 Hijmans, Robert and University of California-Berkeley.
-“First-level Administrative Divisions, Israel, 2015.” [shapefile].UC Berkeley, Museum of Vertebrate Zoology.
-2015. http://purl.stanford.edu/ch107xc0728</idCredit>.
+2015.
+“First-level Administrative Divisions, Israel, 2015.” [shapefile].UC Berkeley, Museum of Vertebrate Zoology. http://purl.stanford.edu/ch107xc0728</idCredit>.

 Ministry of Interior.
+2008.
 “Boundaries of Judgement.” [shapefile].
-GIS Information System.
-2008. https://www.gov.il/he/Departments/Guides/info-gis
+GIS Information System. https://www.gov.il/he/Departments/Guides/info-gis.

 “Former Homelands.”
+2022.
 Accessed courtesy of Fiona Drummond.
-Government of the Republic of South Africa. http://daffgis.daff.gov.za/portal/home/group.html?id=3eee49d53eb045dc885bdb883fb5504b&focus=layers&sortField=numviews&sortOrder=desc.
+Government of the Republic of South Africa, Department of Agriculture, Forestry and Fisheries.
+Accessed 25 March 2022. http://daffgis.daff.gov.za/portal/home/group.html?id=3eee49d53eb045dc885bdb883fb5504b&focus=layers&sortField=numviews&sortOrder=desc.

 Statistics South Africa (SSA).
+2010.
 "Provinces, District,  and Local Municipality" Datasets.
 Presentation Form vector digital data of the South Africa Geography collection.
-Available online at:  http://mapserver2.statssa.gov.za/geographywebsite/
+Accessed 15 March 2022.
+Available online at:  http://mapserver2.statssa.gov.za/geographywebsite/.

 #### **Primary Visual Sources:**